 The model is calibrated at a quarterly frequency.
 The values of key parameters are presented in Table 1 and reflect fairly standard calibration choices for the U.S. economy.
 We choose $\omega_A = 0.15$ to be consistent with an import share of output of 15%.
-The domestic and foreign population levels, respectively $\zeta$ and $\zeta^$ , are set so that the home country constitutes 25 percent of world output.
-Balanced trade in steady state implies an import (or export) share of output of the foreign country of 5 percent.
-Because the foreign country is assumed to be identical to the home country except in its size, $\omega_A^ = 0.05$ .
-We set $\rho_A = 4$ , so that the price elasticity of import demand is 1.25.
+The domestic and foreign population levels, respectively ζ and ζ^ , are set so that the home country constitutes 25% of world output.
+Balanced trade in steady state implies an import (or export) share of output of the foreign country of 5%.
+Because the foreign country is assumed to be identical to the home country except in its size, $\omega_A^ = 0.05$.
+We set $\rho_A = 4$, so that the price elasticity of import demand is 1.25.

-We set the Calvo parameter for prices $\xi_p$ to 0.9 and the parameter for wages $\xi_w$ to 0.85 implying an average contract duration of 10 quarters and about 6 $\frac{1}{2}$ , respectively.
+We set the Calvo parameter for prices ξ_p to 0.9 and the parameter for wages ξ_w to 0.85 implying an average contract duration of 10 and about 6.5 quarters, respectively.
 We choose these parameters to curb the sensitivity of inflation in a way that compensates for the fact that the model abstracts from real rigidities in price and wage setting.
-Export price rigidities have a shorter duration of 2 quarters, as implied by the parameter $\xi{px} = 0.5$ .
-We set $\iota_p$ , the fraction of backward-looking price setters, to 0.75.
-Analogously, we set $\iota_w$ , the fraction of backward-looking wage setters, to 0.75.
-Taken together the choices of parameters regulating price and wage setting build a substantial degree of inertia in the price and wage inflation processes.
-This inertia prevents inflation from dropping precipitously in response to contractionary shocks, in a way consistent with recent U.S. experience.
-Our results concerning the importance of the zero lower bound for the transmission of foreign shocks would be reinforced if we were to reduce the degree of inflation inertia.
+Export price rigidities have a shorter duration of 2 quarters, as implied by the parameter $\xi{px} = 0.5$.
+We set ι_p , the fraction of backward-looking price setters, to 0.75.
+Analogously, we set ι_w , the fraction of backward-looking wage setters, to 0.75.
+Taken together, the choices of parameters regulating price and wage setting build a substantial degree of inertia in the price and wage inflation processes.
+This inertia prevents inflation from dropping precipitously in response to contractionary shocks in a way consistent with recent U.S. experience.
+Reducing the degree of inflation inertia would reinforce our results concerning the importance of the zero lower bound for the transmission of foreign shocks.

-Monetary policy follows the modified Taylor rule (see Taylor 1999), aside from account of the zero lower bound constraint.
-Thus, the parameter $\gamma{\pi}$ on the inflation gap is 0.5 and the parameter $\gamma_y$ on the output gap is 1.
-The steady state real interest rate is set to 1% per year ( $\beta = 0.9975$ ).
-Given steady state inflation equal 2%, the implied steady state nominal interest rate is 3%.
+Monetary policy follows the modified Taylor rule (see Taylor 1999), aside from taking account of the zero lower bound constraint.
+Thus, the parameter γ{π} on the inflation gap is 0.5 and the parameter γ{y} on the output gap is 1.
+The steady state real interest rate is set to 1% per year ($\beta = 0.9975$).
+Given steady state inflation equal to 2%, the implied steady state nominal interest rate is 3%.
 The values of remaining parameters are also fairly standard in the literature, and are summarized in Table 1.